ExxonMobil climate change denial: State and federal investigations

 As early as 2012 the idea of using RICO laws against the fossil fuel industry, on the model of their use against Big Tobacco, was being considered by some environmental groups.

 In May 2015 Sheldon Whitehouse put forward the suggestion in The Washington Post.

 Later the same year, on October 14, Ted Lieu and Mark DeSaulnier wrote to the United States Attorney General (US AG) requesting an investigation into whether ExxonMobil violated any federal laws by "failing to disclose truthful information" about climate change.

 Asked about the letter by The Guardian, an Exxon spokesperson said "This is complete bullshit.
 We have a 30 year continuous uninterrupted history of researching climate change..."

 On October 30, 2015, more than 40 leading US environmental and social justice organizations also wrote to the US AG requesting a federal investigation into ExxonMobil deceiving the public about climate change.

 Former Vice President Al Gore and all three Democratic primary candidates for President of the United States called for a Department of Justice investigation.

 On October 29, Whitehouse, Richard Blumenthal, Elizabeth Warren and Ed Markey issued a letter to Exxon questioning their donations to Donors Trust, a group which funds climate change denial.

 Subsequently, in January 2016, Marjorie Cohn, law professor at the Thomas Jefferson School of Law in San Diego, California, called for the revocation of ExxonMobil's articles of incorporation.

-Still in 2015, the New York Attorney General launched an investigation whether ExxonMobil's statements to investors were consistent with the company's decades of extensive scientific research.
+Still in 2015 Eric Schneiderman, the New York Attorney General, launched an investigation whether ExxonMobil's statements to investors were consistent with the company's decades of extensive scientific research.

 In October 2018, based on this investigation, ExxonMobil was sued by the State of New York, which claimed the company defrauded shareholders by downplaying the risks of climate change for its businesses.

 Following published reports, based on internal Exxon documents, suggesting that during the 1980s and 1990s Exxon used climate research in its business planning but simultaneously argued publicly that the science was unsettled, the California Attorney General began investigating whether ExxonMobil lied to the public or shareholders about the risk to its business from climate change, possible securities fraud, and violations of environmental laws.
 ExxonMobil denied wrongdoing.

 On March 29, 2016, the attorneys general of Massachusetts and the United States Virgin Islands announced investigations.
 Seventeen attorneys general were cooperating on investigations.
 Exxon said the investigations were "politically motivated."

 In June, the attorney general of the United States Virgin Islands agreed to withdraw the subpoena, and ExxonMobil began an action suing the Massachusetts Attorney General Maura Healey.

 In 2019 the U.S.Supreme Court found in favor of the Massachusetts attorney general and allowed their case against Exxon to move forward.
 As a result of that decision, Exxon can no longer withhold records that the AG needs for their investigation into whether Exxon concealed that they were cognizant of the fossil fuels contributing to climate change and knowingly misled both the public and their own investors.